 Chris had to go to work later that day to pick up some wages and give in his proposed schedule for the next days, so Richard went with him, catching the Strassebahn from Bersarinplatz up to where it terminated, all along Danziger Strasse and past the main intersection with Prenzlauer Berg’s Schonhauser Allee.
-From there, it was a short walk along a deserted and empty Bernauer Strasse, turning off into some side streets to get to the studio.
+From there, it was a short walk along a deserted Bernauer Strasse, turning off into some side streets to get to the studio.

 They walked to the staff room, where Chris made two coffees and said hello to two or three people.
 Everyone was very casual and relaxed, dressed unlike anything Richard imagined office staff would wear.
 There was a mixture of accents, but all conversations were in English.
-Suddenly, Chris’s face lit up.
+Suddenly, Chris’ face lit up.